ravendb/Akka.Persistence.RavenDB/README.md

             auto-initialize = false

             # Location of a client certificate to access a secure RavenDB database.
-            # If a password is required, it should be stored in the `RAVEN_Security_Certificate_Password` env variable.
+            # If a password is required, it should be stored in the `RAVEN_CERTIFICATE_PASSWORD` env variable.
 (Using hosting will store it automatically.)
             #certificate-path = "\\path\\to\\cert.pfx"

             # Timeout for 'save' requests sent to RavenDB, such as writing or deleting